datastax/zdm-proxy/k8s_helm_charts/README.md

 4. Verify that all components are up and running.

-    ```kubectl -n zdmproxy get svc,cm,secret,deploy,po -o wide --show-labels```
+    ```kubectl -n zdmproxy get svc,ep,po,cm,secret -o wide --show-labels```

-   You can also run ```kubectl -n zdmproxy logs pod/zdm-proxy-0-xxxxxxx``` to see if there are the following entries in the log, which means everything is working as expected:
+   You can also run ```kubectl -n zdmproxy logs pod/zdm-proxy-0``` to see if there are the following entries in the log, which means everything is working as expected:

     ```
     time="2022-12-14T21:19:57Z" level=info msg="Proxy connected and ready to accept queries on 172.25.132.116:9042"
     time="2022-12-14T21:19:57Z" level=info msg="Proxy started.
 Waiting for SIGINT/SIGTERM to shutdown."
     ```

+5. Switch primary cluster to target (all proxy pods will automatically roll-restart after the change).

+    ```helm -n zdmproxy upgrade zdm-proxy ./zdm --set proxy.primaryCluster=TARGET```

+6. Scale out/in to different number of proxy pods.

+    ```helm -n zdmproxy upgrade zdm-proxy ./zdm --set proxy.count=5```

+    Note: if you've already switched primary cluster to target, make sure you add ```--set proxy.primaryCluster=TARGET``` in this command line as well.
+An alternative is to directly edit zdm/values.yaml then run helm upgrade.

-5. When you're done, run helm uninstall to remove all objects.
+7. When you're done, run helm uninstall to remove all objects.

     ```helm -n zdmproxy uninstall zdm-proxy```